-Well-Positioned to Capitalize on Consolidation Opportunities.
-We believe that we are well-positioned to capitalize on consolidation opportunities within each of our business segments and selectively augment our internal growth.
-We believe that each of our business segments is largely fragmented, with many of the nation's critical illness recovery hospitals, rehabilitation hospitals, outpatient rehabilitation facilities, and occupational health centers operated by independent operators lacking national or broad regional scope.
-With our geographically diversified portfolio of facilities in the United States, we believe that our footprint provides us with a wide-ranging perspective on multiple potential acquisition opportunities.
+Well-Positioned to Capitalize on Acquisition Opportunities.
+We are well-positioned to pursue selective acquisitions within each of our business segments to augment our internal growth.
+Many of the nation's critical illness recovery hospitals, rehabilitation hospitals, outpatient rehabilitation facilities, and occupational health centers are operated by independent operators lacking national or broad regional scope.
+We believe that our geographically diversified portfolio of facilities provide us with a footprint to strengthen and grow our businesses in the markets we operate and in new markets that need the services we provide.